• Study Abroad

 Heather Salko, Esq.

-Best practices for involving chaperones on K-12 school trips
+Considerations when involving chaperones on K-12 school trips

-Chaperones on your school’s trips can prevent students from wandering off, control student behavior, and provide backup during emergencies.
-Some state or local laws or venues set minimum chaperone-to-student ratios and these should be reviewed during trip planning.
+Chaperones on your school’s trips can prevent students from wandering off, help control student behavior, and provide backup during emergencies.
+Some state or local laws or trip venues set minimum chaperone-to-student ratios and these should be reviewed during trip planning.
 When ratios aren’t mandated, determine the appropriate number of chaperones by factoring in the trip’s risk and duration, distance traveled, and participants’ ages.

-Follow Best Practices for Utilizing Chaperones
+Follow Promising Practices for Utilizing Chaperones

 Each trip should have at least two chaperones; larger groups may require more.